aotodev/artificial_neural_networks/README.md

 BENCHMARK[neural_network::fit]: 1534.7310ms
 ```
-*Tested on AMD FX-8320E(2014), using only the base clock (3.2GHz), Arch Linux*
+*Tested on Arch Linux using AMD FX-8320E(2014), with only the base clock (3.2GHz)*
 <br/>

 Technical overview
 =====
-The main focus of this project is performance.
-Here below are some of the technics used to that end.
+Here below are some poinst about the gerenal design of the appliaction as well some of the technics used.
 ## Statically polymorphic functors
- - Initializer, optimizer, activation and loss are all features decided before compilation, making them perfect candidates for static polymorphism.
+ - Features such as the initializer, optimizer, activation and loss functions are all decided before compilation, making them perfect candidates for static polymorphism.
- - They are passed as functor parameters and the correct method is decided at compile-time through static polymorphism using the Curiously recurring template pattern.
+ - They are passed as functor parameters and the correct method is decided at compile-time using the Curiously recurring template pattern.
  - Since its type is know at compile-time, it can be trivially inlined allowing further optimizations from the compiler.
  - Functors are stateless and passed by r-value.
- - It is also important to consider the benefits code locality can provide by taking advantage of the CPU's instruction cache.

 Example code with disassemble:
 ```cpp